PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 The best way to do this is create a bottom-up culture where it's the job of **every single person** to come up with ideas.
 That means every engineer, designer, data scientist, sales rep, marketer etc.

 When it's everyone's job to do this, the number of ideas increases dramatically.
-Then, by applying the EVENLYN framework mentioned above, you distill the list to only the best ideas.
+Then, by applying the EVENLYN framework mentioned above, you can distill the list to only the best ideas.

 > **💡 Tip:** To create an inclusive ideas culture, make your [brainstorms asynchronous](https://source.opennews.org/articles/redesigning-brainstorming-asynchronous/).

 ### Maximize the impact of every experiment you ship

-The way to do this is also related to creating a bottom-up culture: Every engineer should own the experiments they are working on.
-They must be empowered to make them as impactful as possible – even if it wasn't originally their idea!
+Every engineer must own the experiments they are working on and be empowered to make them as impactful as possible – even if it wasn't originally their idea!

 In practice, this means they should be working to improve the initial hypothesis and coming up with further iterations to test.
-This also means giving them the freedom to fail, without being overly harsh on them.
+This also means giving them the freedom to fail without being overly harsh on them.

 ## Problem 4: Your team is afraid of making mistakes

 If your team is not making mistakes, you're not moving fast enough.

-In fact, it's not uncommon for growth teams to cause major incidents.
-And their goal should not be to avoid them!
+In fact, it's not uncommon for growth teams to cause major incidents!
+And their goal must not be to avoid them.

 "There's an anecdote that when airbags were first introduced in cars, the average speed on the highway went up.
 This is essentially what you want to do for your growth team.
 Give them freedom to make mistakes, but make sure they can be quickly be resolved when they occur."